Wine Tasting Sonoma Style – Choosing Wineries, Tasting Rooms, and Vineyards for a Wine Tasting Weekend in Sonoma

 Are you content learning about the wines from a waiter or staff member?
 Or do you want to hear from the people who make the wine themselves?
 If you don’t have many questions to ask, and just want to enjoy sipping good wine with friends or family, then maybe it won’t matter to you.

-But for some, a wine tasting is a unique opportunity to get a glimpse into how that Sonoma winemaking magic works!
+But for some, a wine tasting is a unique opportunity to get a glimpse into how winemaking magic works!

 Do you want a party atmosphere or an intimate one?

-Ambience is important when choosing your wine tasting rooms.
-As you plan your Sonoma wine tasting weekend, ponder what type of atmosphere you want your tastings to take place in.
+Ambiance is important when choosing your wine-tasting rooms.
+As you plan your weekend, ponder what type of atmosphere you want your tastings to take place in.

 Would you prefer a large commercial tasting area where you can enjoy shuffleboard and bocce ball?
 A rock and roll lounge with a fun party atmosphere?
 A quiet table for two overlooking lavender fields?
 A private, custom experience in the vintner’s own home?